WWE News: Paige Criticizes Company Over Recent Booking Decision

-WWE launched a women’s tag team division last year, but it’s struggled to gain any real momentum due to the lack of established teams and title defences.
+WWE launched a women’s tag team division last year, but it’s struggled to gain any real momentum due to the lack of established teams and title defenses.
 One former superstar who is unhappy with the presentation of the Women’s Tag Team Championship is Paige, and she shared her thoughts about the matter on the latest episode of WWE Backstage.

 As quoted by WrestlingNews.co, Paige — a former WWE Women’s Champion during her in-ring career — thinks the titles aren’t being utilized as best as they could be, and they come across as an afterthought.